zalora/styleguide/pages/components/Textfield.md

 ## Anatomy

-Textfield is composed of following elements:
+Textfield is composed of the following elements:

 Label text